hyperledger-archives/sawtooth-core/docs/source/sawtooth_developers_guide/architecture_overview.rst

 version of PoET is intended for experimental purposes and should not be used as the consensus mechanism in any 'production' environment.

-The PoET implementation is located in journal.consensus.poet in sawtooth-core.
+The PoET implementation is located in journal.consensus.poet0 in sawtooth-core.

 Quorum Voting